MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Wait-Job.md

 Wait-Job -id 1,2,5 -Any
 ```

-This command identifies three jobs by their IDs and waits until any one of them are completed.
+This command identifies three jobs by their IDs and waits until any one of them are in a terminating
-The command prompt returns when the first job finishes.
+state.
+Execution continues when the first job finishes.

 ### Example 6: Wait for a period, then allow job to continue in background